CloudLabs-MOC/AZ-801-Configuring-Windows-Server-Hybrid-Advanced-Services/Instructions/Labs/LAB_AK_04_Implementing_Hyper-V_Replica_and_Windows_Server_Backup.md

     ![](../Media/azm4-26.png)

-1. Enter the below command to start the connection again.
+1. Enter the following command to start the connection again.
 This step is required because the connection is interrupted.

    ```powershell
    Start-VM -VMName SEA-CORE1 -ComputerName SEA-SVR1.contoso.com